-The teenage years are notoriously difficult.
+The teen years are notoriously difficult.
 With social pressure, body and hormone changes, navigating becoming independent while still being dependent in many ways–it’s no wonder teenagers can be moody and hard to read.

 In non-pandemic days, 1 in 4 adolescents experience mental disorders that result in severe impairment.
 Add to that living through a worldwide pandemic and teenagers today have a lot of heavy things affecting them.
 There is stress and worry about their health and the health of loved ones, differences in beliefs about the pandemic and the best way to handle things, to mask or not to mask, vaccine or no vaccine, friends and family on opposing sides and their lives as they knew it turned upside down.